 Many of the problematic racial narratives we believe have been interwoven into the fabric of our society.
-These narratives are a part of our news, entertainment, politics, literature, education, art and culture.
 The patterns that create these biases, be it underrepresentation, negative representation or missing narratives, have shaped the way we perceive the world and ultimately shape how we report.

 How does media shape our community narratives?